spaghettifunk/Text-Turn-based-RPG/README.md

-# Text-Turn-based-RPG-Template
+# Text-Turn-based-RPG
-Simple template for a Text Turn-based RPG game written in C++
+Simple Text Turn-based RPG game written in C++

+Everybody can contribute if interested :)